Computer Programming Degree Career Outcomes: Jobs, Salaries & Growth

 Major tech hubs offer the highest absolute salaries: San Francisco Bay Area ($145,000), Seattle ($132,000), New York City ($128,000), and Boston ($118,000).
 However, emerging tech centers like Austin, Denver, and Research Triangle Park provide competitive salaries with lower living costs, often resulting in higher real income.

 Remote work has democratized access to high-paying programming positions.
-Many companies now offer location-adjusted salaries, typically 80-90% of their headquarters market rate for remote employees.
+Many companies now offer location-adjusted salaries, 80-90% of their headquarters market rate for remote employees.
 This allows programmers in lower-cost areas to earn significantly above local market rates while maintaining their preferred lifestyle.

 65%